cristianBMJ/process_ETL/README.md

 # Globant: Code Challenge

-Process ETL that picks up data from a source, transforms it, and loads it into BigQuery.
-Use Agile methodologies and version control tools.
+Implement an ETL process that picks up data from a source, transforms it, and automatically loads it into BigQuery using Airflow.
+Utilize Agile methodologies and version control tools.

 ​